How to Become a Counselor in North Dakota

 North Dakota Counseling Scholarships

-The following scholarships and loan repayment programs are available to LPCs in North Dakota:
+The following scholarships and loan repayment programs may be relevant to counseling students or licensed counselors in North Dakota, depending on the program’s current eligibility rules:

 • Type: Scholarships